eamoe/microservices/README.md

 * Start with just a few microservices, possibly using bounded contexts.
 * Keep splitting as the application and services grow, being guided by the needs of coordination avoidance.
 * Be on the right trajectory for decreasing coordination.
 This is vastly more important than the current state of how “perfectly” you get service sizing.

+## Chapter 5: Dealing with the Data

+There can be a number of reasons why we may not be able to make a deployment of our microservices independent, but in the context of data management, the most common offender is co-ownership of a data space by multiple microservices.
+Such co-ownership can compromise their loose coupling and our ability to independently deploy code.